-- Any employee or student must notify Paul Mitchell the School Chicago of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after such a conviction. - Within 30 days after receiving notice of an employee or student conviction, Paul Mitchell the School Chicago will impose corrective measures on the employee or student convicted of drug abuse violations in the workplace by: - Taking appropriate action against the employee or student up to and including expulsion or termination of employment and referral for prosecution and/or - Requiring such employee or student to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, state, or local health, law enforcement, or other appropriate agency.
+- Any employee or student must notify imagine Paul Mitchell of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after such a conviction. - Within 30 days after receiving notice of an employee or student conviction, imagine Paul Mitchell will impose corrective measures on the employee or student convicted of drug abuse violations in the workplace by: - Taking appropriate action against the employee or student up to and including expulsion or termination of employment and referral for prosecution and/or - Requiring such employee or student to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, state, or local health, law enforcement, or other appropriate agency.